-- 4 tortillas, your preferred variety
+- 4 tortillas your preferred variety

 - 1 cup shredded cheese (cheddar, pepper jack, etc.)

-- Preheat oven to 350°F. In the now-empty pan, add remaining 1 tbsp of olive oil and chopped onion.
+- Preheat oven to 350°F. In the now-empty pan, add remaining 1 tablespoon of olive oil and chopped onion.
 Cook for a 2-3 minutes over medium heat, or until onions become slightly golden.
 Then add minced garlic and cook for an additional 1-2 minutes.

 - Add grated tempeh, 1/2 cup of the BBQ sauce, liquid smoke, coriander, and chili powder to the pan with the onion and garlic.
 Stir to combine ingredients, and let tempeh mixture cook for 5 minutes.
 Turn out tempeh mixture into the bowl with the kale and wipe skillet clean (it doesn't have to be perfect).
 Stir together the kale and tempeh mixture evenly.

 - Add one tortilla to the bottom of now-empty skillet.
 Spread one-third of the tempeh/kale mixture evenly over the tortilla.
-Drizzle 1-2 tbsp of BBQ sauce over top of tempeh, and sprinkle with 1/4 cup cheese.
+Drizzle 1-2 tablespoons of BBQ sauce over top of tempeh, and sprinkle with 1/4 cup cheese.